Understanding Colorado Adult Diversion Programs

 On the other hand, from the defense perspective, Colorado’s diversion programs save offenders from the adverse often lifetime consequences of a criminal conviction.

 Usually the intensity of the diversion program that is offered is directly proportionate to the nature of charges.
 If it is a misdemeanor case the diversion program will be less intensive than a felony diversion program.
-There will also be cases when certain speciality courts will include diversion type programs that require, for example, drug and alcohol treatment or veterans courts.Diversion Programs Are Not Favored By District Attorneys
+There will also be cases when certain specialty courts will include diversion type programs that require, for example, drug and alcohol treatment or veterans courts.Diversion Programs Are Not Favored By District Attorneys

 As an ex-career prosecutor (Arapahoe County), I can say that many, if not most, District Attorney’s offices are “skewed” towards pursuing a conviction and then seeking the longest possible sentence rather than making a diversion offer.
 It is ingrained in the prosecutor’s culture.